deranku/age-twig-filter-bolt/readme.md

-# Age Twig filter for Bolt
+# Age Twig filter for Bolt CMS

 A Twig filter for [Bolt CMS](https://bolt.cm) that converts a date to an age.
 Works like this: